 EDCG 581.
-Diverse Perspectives in Education and Culturally Proficient Leadership.
+Diverse Perspectives Educ/Cultural Ldrsh.
 (3).

 This is the foundational course in which the framework of Cultural Proficiency is introduced and woven throughout the Counseling and Guidance program.
 An exploration of candidates' self identity, beliefs and values, and the impact on their roles as counselors, advocates, and leaders in diverse and inclusive educational settings will be conducted.